 And for vipashyana, there are many ways of developing it in anuttarayoga tantra.
 It’s something which is attained on top of shamatha.
 So, for instance, you could visualize a tiny drop at the upper or lower end of the central channel – in Guhyasamaja it’s the lower end – and inside that drop the entire thirty-two-deity mandala of Kalachakra, down to the detail of the white and black of their eyes.

-Participant: Guhyasamaja?
+Translator: Guhyasamaja?
 You said Kalachakra.

 Alex: Guhyasamaja in the dot, in the drop.